Melifarro19/Valeria-Dzhukich-Portfolio/README.md

 3. Analise conversion depending on the distance.
 Take into account that assignment algorithms differ for distances up to and over 5 km.
 Find out if there is any statistically significant difference.

 #### Solution
 The analysis was performed with the Excel Analysis ToolPak.
-I used the two-sample t-test assuming unequal variances.
+I used the two-sample t-test assuming unequal variances, Anova analysis.

 > <a href="https://github.com/Melifarro19/Valeria-Dzhukich-Portfolio/blob/main/Case%20Study%203/Visuals.md">Statistical Tests</a>
 <br> These are examples of statistical tests in Excel.